 Legal fees and other direct costs incurred in obtaining and protecting patents are also expensed as incurred and are included in general and administrative expenses in the consolidated statements of operations.

-Other comprehensive income/(loss)
+Other comprehensive loss

-Other comprehensive income/(loss) consists of net gains/(losses) and unrealized losses on marketable securities available-for-sale and is presented in the Consolidated Statements of Operations.
+Other comprehensive loss consists of net gains/(losses) and unrealized losses on marketable debt securities available-for-sale and is presented in the Consolidated Statements of Operations and Comprehensive Loss.

-Recently adopted accounting pronouncements
+Recent accounting pronouncements